QCD Scattering Amplitudes and Prescriptive Unitarity: Bootstrapping six-gluon QCD amplitudes

 We find the following linear relations among the nonvanishing residues of the prefactors at their spurious poles,

 and the requirement of spurious pole cancellation then imposes corresponding constraints on the associated symbols,

 Finally, the hard function exhibits universal behavior in six collinear and six triple-collinear limits.
 Analogously to the previous sector, we impose only four triple collinear limits associated with the splittings in eq.~\eqref{eq:MHVsplittings} and disregard the remaining two, which involve the splitting ${-}\to{+}{-}{+}$.
 Taking all these constraints into account, we fix a unique solution to the bootstrap ansatz.
-In the third column of Table~\ref{tab:2}, we summarize the counting of constraints arising from each condition.
+In the third column of Table~\ref{tab:2}, we summarize the counting of independent constraints arising from each condition.
+Note that for all sectors the constraints from collinear limits are significantly more constraining than those of spurious poles.
+This highlights the importance of lower-point data in fixing the physical results at higher multiplicity.